natsumesou/mobdevim/README.md

     # Copy all the (Developer) certificates from the device back onto computer
     mobdevim -C

-    # Copy an apps Library/Cache/Document folder to your computer, whose bundle ID is "com.selander.TEST"
-    # NOTE: YOU NEED TO HAVE MATCHING CERTIFICATES FOR THE APP OR ELSE THIS WILL FAIL!
-    mobdevim -c com.selander.TEST

 More commands will be coming soon...